ucb-152/lab6/README.md

 > **Question 5.** Attach a diff of your `double.c` file compared to the `template.c` file, as well as a diff of the `gemmini_testutils.h` file if you modified it.
 You can use `diff template.c double.c` and `git diff gemmini_testutils.h`, respectively, to get the diffs.

+### Part 3: Tranium Overview
+Now, we will switch to work on AWS Tranium.
+While the architectures are similar (both have a systolic array as the main compute engine), Tranium is magnitudes more powerful than what Gemmini is capable of doing, as it is a datacenter-scale chip and not just for research purposes.
+Nonetheless, we encourage you to explore Gemmini further on your own time after this lab.

+TODO: Add Tranium explanation here

+### Part 4: Tranium Setup
+To begin working on Tranium, follow the instructions in [AWS_SETUP.md](/AWS_SETUP.md)

+### Part 5: VVADD on Tranium
+TODO

+## Open-Ended Portion
+TODO